Deciding how to charge for freelance editing can be difficult. Here are some of the issues involved.

 Occasionally, I am asked to edit something.
 When I first started out as a freelancer, I took editing jobs because I had to.
 Now, though, I try to avoid editing jobs.
 Because it's not something I'm overly fond of.
-But, if I really like you, I can be induced to edit something for you.
+But, maybe, if I really like you, I can be induced to edit something for you.

 Editing is a different animal altogether.
 But, as you consider your rates, here are some things to keep in mind: